 Frequently Asked Questions

 While making this sweet, it is essential to have patience and enough time.
-We must roast the gram flour on low-medium heat for about 20-25 minutes, stirring continuously.
-So there are specific ways to figure out that your gram flour is well-roasted and not raw.
-When it is roasted well enough, the color of the Besan mixture will change to a golden brown.
+We must roast the gram flour over low to medium heat for about 20-25 minutes, stirring continuously.
+There are specific ways to determine that you have roasted your gram flour well.
+When roasted sufficiently, the color of the besan mixture will change to a golden brown.
 Also, it will become highly aromatic and nutty.
 The mixture will become light, airy, and fluffy, making it easier to stir.
 But my favorite way is to taste the Besan mixture.
-Take a little mixture, let it cool down, and taste.
-If it tastes raw, continue roasting the mixture.
+Take a small amount, let it cool, and then taste.
+If the mixture tastes raw, continue roasting it.

-I prefer to use fine Besan, and this recipe is made using regular gram flour with a fine consistency.
+I prefer to use fine Besan, and I have made this recipe using regular gram flour with a fine consistency.
 But Magaj or Magas can be made with either type of flour.
-In fact, you can find coarse Besan specially marked as Ladoo flour in grocery stores.
+You can find coarse Besan specially marked as Ladoo flour in grocery stores.
 Coarse flour will give you a coarse texture, and if you like the smooth Ladoo, use fine gram flour.
 If using coarse flour, do not sift it; instead, stir it with a whisk and then use it for the recipe.

-Well, basically, you can use any sugar!
-However, the traditional method is called to use Bura, and Bura is nothing but homemade ground sugar.
+Well, you can use any sugar!
+However, the traditional method calls for the use of Bura, which is essentially homemade ground sugar.
 So you can use raw sugar, cane sugar, regular white sugar, or granulated sugar to make Bura.
 Add the sugar to a grinder and pulse until you get a coarse texture.
 However, I have used granulated sugar without grinding it.
-Because granulated sugar gives a nice texture while biting into Ladoo.
-But if You can use powdered or icing sugar if you want, but I will not recommend it.
+Because granulated sugar gives a nice texture when biting into Ladoo.
+But you can use powdered or icing sugar if you want, but I do not recommend it.
 It will not give the same texture and taste as Bura or granulated sugar.

-After roasting the Besan, let the mixture cool down until it is very slightly warm or cool enough to touch.
-Then add sugar, cardamom powder, and nuts, and mix well.
+After roasting the besan, let the mixture cool until it is slightly warm or cool enough to touch.
+Then add sugar, cardamom powder, and nuts, and mix until well combined.
 After mixing the sugar, you can not roll the balls; let the mixture cool down further for a few more minutes.
 Then try again to make balls.
-If you still cannot roll into balls because it crumbles, maybe you have added less ghee.
-In this case, you can add a little bit of ghee to the mixture, mix and roll it into balls.
+If you still cannot roll the dough into balls because it crumbles, it’s possible that you added too little ghee.
+In this case, you can add a small amount of ghee to the mixture, mix it well, and then roll it into balls.

-There could be a few reasons, or it could be any of these: a) Besan is not roasted well, and it is raw. b) A type of Besan you have used to make Ladoo. c) You have used fine Besan and icing sugar; hence Ladoo has no texture.
+There could be a few reasons, or it could be any of the following: a) You have not roasted the besan well, and therefore it is raw. b) A type of Besan you have used to make Ladoo. c) You have used fine Besan and icing sugar; hence, Ladoo has no texture.

-So use the fresh gram flour and roast it well to avoid this problem.
-Then, either you use coarse Besan or slightly coarse sugar to give some texture to the Ladoo.
+So, use the fresh gram flour and roast it well to avoid this problem.
+Then, use either coarse besan or slightly coarse sugar to add texture to the Ladoo.
 And then you will not have this problem.
 For example, I have used fine Besan and granulated sugar, so my Ladoo has a nice texture while biting into it.

 More Indian Sweets